 Burqa Boutique by Brishkay Ahmed

-Somewhere in the region of the Middle East/Central Asia – sometime in our recent past – a civil war erupts in a country held together by opposing ideologies.
-A multigenerational group of women get caught in the middle as the Brother’s Republic Party and the Sons of Jihad clash.
-The women find refuge inside a burqa boutique that separates the nation into two distinct districts; the District of Noor and the District of Tariq.
-The boutique provides a necessary service, hijab for women and girls crossing into Tariq and purchasing hijab from women and girls moving into Noor.
-Hijab is mandatory in Tariq, hijab is banned in Noor.
-Suddenly both the women of Noor and the women of Tariq are made to confront the realities of the past and make decisions for their future.
+Somewhere in the Middle East, sometime in our recent past, a civil war erupts in a country held together by opposing ideologies.
+A multigenerational group of women get caught in the middle as two idealogical groups clash.
+The women find refuge inside a burqa boutique along the border that separates the nation into two distinct districts.
 While the men battle for gold and copper, the women debate over identity and faith.
-Through one long night, Aisha, Hafsa, Zaynab, Khadeja, and Fatima consider their identities, as formed and framed by political parties, while a radio carries them through the battle.

 The Way You Carry On by C.R.
 Packer